 The members of the community are protected to preserve their identity and participation in their own community institutions: community schools, community administration, and community property.
-At the same time, the clause of non-discrimination and equality for all citizens facilitates their participation in the social and socio-economical life of the broader society.
+At the same time, the clause of non-discrimination and equality for all citizens facilitates their participation in the socio-economic life of the broader society.
 The rights of the minority and the concomitant obligations of the state are as follows:

 Equality without any discrimination (Article 38 (1))